dshanske/simple-location/readme.md

 * [Meteostat](https://meteostat.net/)
 * [Pirate Weather](https://pirateweather.net)
 * [TomTom](https://developer.tomtom.com/)
+* [AerisWeather](https://aerisweather.com/) - Individuals who share their personal weather station data with PWSWeather.com are offered a free contributor account.

-At this time, all map services require an API key except Yandex, which permits limited non-commercial use.
+At this time, all map services require an API key, but most permit limited non-commercial use.
 Nominatim does not require an API key, but it does ask for an email address, which will be the admin email of the site If not provided there will be no map displayed regardless of setting, reverse geo lookup will not work Without a weather provider this service will not work.